Metagonimiasis: Reservoirs

 Reservoirs include fish-eating mammals such as dogs, cats and pigs as well as fish-eating birds.
 The presence of heterophyid infection in humans is generally caused by a lack of host specificity by the parasites, as seen in the many non-human reservoirs for metagonimiasis.
 The many reservoirs also have negative implications on the efficacy of prevention and eradication efforts of the disease.

 Incubation period

 The incubation period is around 14 days and infestation may persist for more than one year.

 Morphology

 Eggs

 The morphology of the eggs is very important for diagnosis, but is difficult as eggs are very small.
 Eggs have a smooth, hard shell that is transparent and yellow-brown with a more conventional, ovoid egg shape.
 They are about the same size as those of Heterophyes and Clonorchis, usually measuring 26-28 μm length and 15-17μm width.
-The egg also has a very slight opercular shoulder, marking the line of cleavage between the shell and operculum, an "escape hatch" for the mircidium.
+The egg also has a very slight opercular shoulder, marking the line of cleavage between the shell and operculum, an "escape hatch" for the miracidium.
 The Clonorchis has more distinctive tapering and a seated operculum that help distinguish it more readily from Metagonimus species.